trunghieu-tran/Moodle-Plugins---Supervised/question/type/preg/readme.txt

 Thanks going to:
 * Joseph Rezeau - for been devoted tester of preg question type in several releases;
 * Tim Hunt - for his polite and useful answers and commentaries that helped writing this question;
-* Bondarenko Vitaly - for conversion of a vast set of PCRE library regular expression matching tests.
+* Bondarenko Vitaly - for conversion of a vast set of regular expression matching tests from PCRE library.

 1. Description
 The question was primarily intended to allow the use of php perl-compatible regular expressions in short answer